 Tibetan Buddhism is considered to be one of the smaller branches of Buddhism.
 This may surprise many people since most people have heard of Tibetan Buddhism because it is so popular in the west.

 5 – Zen and Tibetan Buddhist Emphasize Different Things

-Zen Buddhism emphasizes rigorous self-restraint, meditation practice and looks into the nature of the mind and things.
-Zen Buddhism looks at the personal expression into the insight into daily life, especially into the benefit for others.
+Zen Buddhism emphasizes rigorous self-restraint and meditation practice and looks into the nature of the mind and things.
+Zen Buddhism looks at personal expression as the insight into daily life, especially into the benefit of others.

 Zem Buddhism focuses on clearing your mind through meditation.
-The main aim of Zen Buddhism is to discover that light hidden within each person
+The main aim of Zen Buddhism is to discover the light hidden within each person.

 Tibetan Buddhism’s spiritual development and aim are to receive Buddhahood or enlighten oneself to help others achieve the same state of Buddhahood.

 6 – Zen Meditation Emphasis Breath and Tibetan Mantras